decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation computes a zero-knowledge proof-of-knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
 The Prover may also supply a presentation header (`ph`).
 See (#header-and-presentation-header-usage) for more details.
 Validating the resulting proof (using the `CoreProofVerify` algorithm defined in (#coreproofverify)), guarantees the integrity and authenticity of the revealed messages, as well as the possession of a valid signature (for the public key `PK`) by the Prover.

 The `CoreProofGen` operation will accept that signature as an input.
-It is RECOMMENDED to validate that signature, using the inputted public key `PK`, with the `Verify` operation defined in (#signature-verification-verify).
+It is RECOMMENDED to validate that signature, using the inputted public key `PK` and `generators` set, against the supplied `messages` and `header`, with the `CoreVerify` operation defined in (#coreverify).

 The messages supplied in this operation MUST be in the same order as when supplied to `CoreSign` ((#coresign)).
 To specify which of those messages will be disclosed, the Prover can supply the list of indexes (`disclosed_indexes`) that the disclosed messages have in the array of signed messages.
 Each element in `disclosed_indexes` MUST be a non-negative integer, in the range from 0 to `length(messages) - 1`.

-The operation works by first initializing the proof using the `ProofInit` subroutine defined in (#proof-initialization).
+The operation works by first calculating a set of random scalars using the `calculate_random_scalars` operation defined in (#random-scalars), utilized to blind the signature and the undisclosed messages (see (#randomness-requirements) for considerations and requirements on random scalars generation).
+It then initializes the proof using the `ProofInit` subroutine defined in (#proof-initialization).
 The result will be passed to the challenge calculation operation (`ProofChallengeCalculate`, defined in (#challenge-calculation)).
 The outputted challenge, together with the initialization result, will be used by the `ProofFinalize` subroutine defined in (#proof-finalization), which will return the proof value.

-Lastly, the operation calculates multiple random scalars using the `calculate_random_scalars` utility operation defined in (#random-scalars).
-See also (#randomness-requirements) for considerations and requirements on random scalars generation.

 ```
 proof = CoreProofGen(PK, signature, generators, header, ph, messages,